-1.3.4 Transaction costs
+2.3.6 Transaction costs

 Transaction costs (TCs) from implementing or using EPIs are different from typical direct costs.
 Krutilla and Krause (2010) examine "TCs related to the creation, implementation and operation of environmental policies."
 Their analysis refers to exante TCs (e.g., negotiating new property rights) and ex-post TCs (e.g., monitoring costs).
-They also refer to "factors affecting the magnitude of TCs" such as cultural norms, the state of technology, etc. These exogenous factors affecting EPIs are examined under section 1.3.1.
-We use Krutilla and Krause's classification of TCs noting that ex-ante TCs are equivalent to fixed costs and ex-post TCs are equivalent to variable costs associated with the EPI.
+They also refer to "factors affecting the magnitude of TCs" such as cultural norms, the state of technology, etc. These exogenous factors affecting EPIs are examined under section 2.3.4.
+We use Krutilla and Krause's classification of TCs - noting that ex-ante TCs are equivalent to fixed costs and ex-post TCs are equivalent to variable costs associated with the EPI.
 We identify TCs by examining the flow from design and implementation (ex-ante) to monitoring and enforcement (ex-post).
 Asymmetric information falls under TCs in two ways.
 Ex-ante and ex-post TCs can change the information environment (e.g., establishing and running a monitoring program).
-Asymmetric information can impose visible and invisible TCs, e.g., the costly change in behaviour in response to incomplete information; see also section 1.3.6.
+Asymmetric information can impose visible and invisible TCs, e.g., the costly change in behaviour in response to incomplete information.